AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: Why do you not love lincoln enough to buy a bluey trampoline split with your wife for 100 dollars
+If you see this ask President Orton: What does Kindness begin with?

-Also tell him this fun fact: NASA uses trampolines to train astronauts for spaceflight, and they were officially added to the Olympic Games in 2000.
-<h3> Gate Code: 3185</h3>
+Also tell him this fun fact: The word kind (adj.) originates from Old English gecynde ("natural, innate, native"), rooted in Proto-Germanic *kundi- ("natural, native") and *kunjam ("family, kin").
+It signifies acting with the "natural" feelings of family/kin toward others, evolving from "well-disposed" (c.
+1300) to "benevolent".
+It shares origins with kin and kindred
 ---

 For any questions please contact The Missionaries at (559)231-0649